MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 ## Mechanics
 ### Nodes / "Pots"

 Nodes are the primary raid mechanic for most encounters. **Node functionality is expanded per encounter.** Descriptions within will be encounter-specific. {%capture explanation_node%}All nodes in any encounter contain a ridged plate and pointed tip.
 Nodes have several different states, each one can be identified by a glowing aura and/or a floating object above the tip.
 The nodes give hitmarkers from either a non-ranged melee attack on the plate or weapon usage on the floating object.
-Can be activated by attacking the node under certain conditions and requires the player who activated it to be on or be slightly above the plate.{%endcapture%}
+Can be activated by attacking the node under certain conditions and requires the player who activated it to be within roughly melee distance of the tip.{%endcapture%}

 #### **Node Chains** / Node Sets

 This encounter has four sets of nodes, each set longer than the last one by one node.
 Initial node chain is five nodes long.
 Upon completing the node chain, {{ site.data.destiny.raids.ron.statuses.wipe_timer.name }} will be removed from all players, denoted with the killfeed line ```His hatred halts...```.
 When a new node chain starts, the debuff comes back with the kill log: ```His hatred blooms once more...```.
+When a chain is finished, a couple sets of enemies will spawn, including a Centurion.

 #### **{{ site.data.destiny.raids.ron.mechanics.light_node }}** / "Light Node" / "Light Seed"

 {%capture explanation_light_node%}A node with a Seed of Light floating above the tip.
 If the node is emitting a blue aura and becomes activated, it will grant the {{ site.data.destiny.raids.ron.statuses.light_field.name }} buff to all players inside while removing that buff from any player that has it and emits a partial blue line to a node that can be linked.
 The {{ site.data.destiny.raids.ron.mechanics.light_node }} containing an aura is located at two node positions back from the last node linked in the chain, or the first node in the chain otherwise.
-If activated by someone with {{ site.data.destiny.raids.ron.statuses.light_field.name }}, the node chain deactivates for 15 seconds (testing needed).{%endcapture%}{{explanation_light_node}} Small swarms of Legionaries appear to spawn from nearby doors whenever a node is activated (testing needed).
+If activated by someone who shot the last {{ site.data.destiny.raids.ron.mechanics.light_node }} with an aura and currently has {{ site.data.destiny.raids.ron.statuses.light_field.name }} before activating the next {{ site.data.destiny.raids.ron.mechanics.link_node }} in its chain, the node chain becomes disrupted for roughly 15 seconds with the text ```A node of splendor has been disrupted```.{%endcapture%}{{explanation_light_node}} Small swarms of Legionaries appear to spawn from nearby doors whenever a node is activated (testing needed).

 #### **{{ site.data.destiny.raids.ron.mechanics.link_node }}**